RaftMechanic/Raft-Mechanic-Game-Mode/GUIDELINES.md

 ```
 ---
 ## Layout conventions
-- use four spaces for indentation
+- Use four spaces for indentation
 - No spaces between parantheses and brackets
 - One statement per line
 - If applicable, group declarations logically